Find out how one woman's search for Borneo's elusive pygmy elephants led her to discover the secrets of the Kinabatangan River.

 Such experiences are the ingredients to life.

-With a passion for storytelling and an insatiable hunger for the rush of the unfamiliar, A One Woman Ticket focuses not only on the destination but on the journey we as individuals take.
-Sharing stories from across the globe, we want you to join us on our adventures as we immerse ourselves with new cultures in a quest to experience the unknown.
+Emily Snell, our featured writer, has a passion for storytelling and an insatiable hunger for the rush of the unfamiliar.
+Her blog, A One Woman Ticket, focuses not only on the destination but on the journey we as individuals take.